-Rancho Buena Vista Adobe in Vista is a lasting testament to the Dons and rancheros of the brief Mexican romantic period.
-Before Alta California became a part of the Mexican state, about 30 Spanish land grants had already been deeded in all of Alta California to a few friends and family of the Alta California Governors.
+Rancho Buena Vista Adobe in Vista, Ca is a lasting testament to the Dons and rancheros of the brief Mexican romantic period.
+Before Alta California became a part of the Mexican state, about 30 Spanish land grants had already been deeded to friends and family of the Alta California Governor.

 While not a lot is written about an actual haunting, paranormalists from all over seem to flock